Laci Kay Somers Snaps A Sultry Selfie In A Thong

-Laci Kay Somers took to Instagram today to share a new, sultry selfie and posed in a purple lingerie set that consisted of a bra and a thong.
+Laci Kay Somers took to Instagram today to share a new sultry selfie, and she posed in a purple lingerie set that consisted of a bra and a thong.
 The sensation posed inside a bathroom and showed off her curvy figure for the snap.

-The model stood with her back angled towards the mirror and held the phone in hand.
+The model stood with her back angled toward the mirror and held the phone in hand.
 She wrapped her other hand around her midriff and glanced at the phone screen with a coy pout on her face.
 Her phone case featured a sun-drenched photo of herself with her arms raised in the air above her head.

-The light lavender ensemble complemented her tanned skin and her small thong allowed her to flaunt her booty.
-Plus, she arched her back slightly to emphasize her curves.
+The light lavender ensemble complemented her tanned skin, and her small thong allowed her to flaunt her booty.
+She arched her back slightly to emphasize her curves.

 Laci wore her hair down in a heavy left part and brushed her locks behind her shoulders.
 Her long waves cascaded down and almost reached her derrière, with a piece covering the side of her face.